-Coconut oil can help acne scars.
-But whether you can get rid of your acne scars with coconut oil will depend on the condition of the pigmentation and how soon you treat them.
+Coconut oil can help to get rid of acne scars.
+But that depends on the condition of the pigmentation and how soon you treat them.

 In other words, the sooner you attend to them, the higher the chances you can get rid of your acne scars with coconut oil.

 For example, if your acne has just healed, then the scars (red marks) left behind are new.
-At this point, applying coconut oil to the pigmented acne scars may help to lighten or even completely remove the pigmentation.
+At this point, applying coconut oil to the pigmented spot may help to lighten or even completely remove the pigmentation.
 This will take several days, at least.

-Thanks to the predominant saturated fats (about 90%) of coconut oil that are good at inhibiting oxidation caused by free radicals.
+Thanks to the saturated fats in coconut oil that don’t oxidize, and hence, able to inhibit oxidation caused by free radicals.

 Oxidation can aggravate your already pigmented acne scars by darkening the red mark.
 It gets even worse when you expose your newly healed acne to UV from the sun.